|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Creole rice side dish recipe is prepared with white rice, onions, carrots, thyme, and parsley for an authentic French Caribbean flavor.
 The vegetables are removed after cooking, leaving you with a flavor-infused, non-starchy side dish for any meal, but try it with Chicken Columbo, another recipe from Ovide's "French Caribbean Cuisine."

 Creole and Cajun Cookery

-Creoles refers to the original European—particularly French and Spanish—settlers of New Orleans who were mostly from wealthy families and who brought their personal chefs from Paris, Madrid and other European capitals.
-Since many of the ingredients they traditionally used were unavailable locally, they adapted their recipes to include native Louisiana ingredients like shellfish snapper, pompano, alligator, meats, game, and squash like cushaw and mirliton (chayote), sugar cane and pecans.
-Add to that the cooking tips and seasonings from the native Indians, Caribbean and African cooks and this new style of Creole cooking was born.
+Creoles refer to the original European—particularly French and Spanish—settlers of New Orleans who were mostly from wealthy families, and who brought their personal chefs from Paris, Madrid, and other European capitals.
+Since many of the ingredients they traditionally used were unavailable locally, they adapted their recipes to include native Louisiana ingredients like shellfish snapper, pompano, alligator, meats, game, and squash like cushaw and mirliton (chayote), sugar cane, and pecans.
+Add to that the cooking tips and seasonings from the native Indians, Caribbean, and African cooks, and this new style of Creole cooking was born.

 - 2 1/2 cups long-grain white rice